Gazette Article by: Bean Carroll

 Appeared in the Gazette: Fall 2004

-Much has changed in Winnetka over the past 100 years, as is revealed in these photographs of Elm Street, looking east from Chestnut.
+Much has changed in Winnetka over the past 100 years, as is revealed in these photographs of Elm Street.
 Notice the different street surfaces.
 Although macadam pavement of streets began in Winnetka in 1895, this c.
 1904 photograph shows a mud street compared to the tree-lined paved street of 2004.
 Notice also the electric train at street level in front of the building that today houses Phototronics.
 With the lowering of the railroad tracks in the late 1930s and early 1940s, the view has been streamlined, with a bridge and the distant view of the Phototronics building behind the trees.
 The telegraph lines have been replaced by street lights and a traffic light.
 Wide sidewalks allow contemporary pedestrians and retail customers to walk safely and keep their feet clean.

 The building at the southwest corner of Elm Street and Green Bay Road was constructed around the turn of the century.
 It was named the Vollman Block after the family who owned the A.J.
 Vollman Meat Market there.
 In the corner space of the building was Adams Pharmacy, established by Elmer E. Adams.
 Other tenants of the building in the early 1900s included John H. Detloff Men’s Furnishings and the United States Post Office.
 Today, we know the building as the Harris Bank Building.